Probing Majorana bound states via a pn-junction containing a quantum dot: Conclusion

-Our proposed pn-junction could be implemented using a semiconducting Rashba nanowire proximitized to an s-wave superconductor (n-side) and subjected to a Zeeman field, that hosts a MBS at each end.
-The QD can be embedded in a pn-junction between the n-side TSC and a normal conducting p-side reservoir.
+Our proposed $pn$ junction could be implemented using a semiconducting Rashba nanowire proximitized to an s-wave superconductor ($n$ side) and subjected to a Zeeman field, that hosts a MBS at each end.
+The QD can be embedded in a $pn$ junction between the $n$ side TSC and a normal conducting $p$ side reservoir.
 For long wires, the MBSs have only little overlap and are well-separated.
 In that case, the Majorana spin angle of $\gamma_1$ can be directly calculated from the emission peak widths.
 For shorter wires, also the regimes of overlapping MBSs and spin-mixing can be reached by tuning the Zeeman energy appropriately.

 The mapping of MBS-properties to photons is an alternative route to transport measurements to investigate MBSs.
 Furthermore, the detection provides direct access to the polarization of the photons and allows to distinguish between QD electrons of different spins, which is not readily achievable in charge transport.
 With our proposed scheme we can clearly distinguish the different MBSs regimes and get access to parameters like the Majorana spin angle, splitting of the MBSs and the order of QP times in the system.
 Given the existing successful combination of nanowires, SCs and QDs in the Majorana realm~\cite{Deng2016,Deng2018} as well as the integration of optically active QDs into nanowires~\cite{Minot} with spin-selective PEI~\cite{vanWeert2009} and directional emission of photons~\cite{ReimerNW,Versteegh}, we believe that our proposal is experimentally feasible.